UTM tags, Implement UTM Code with ease

 - Finally, you need the UTM content if you have two or more URLs on the same page leading to the same URL (landing page):

+For paid search, you can add utm_term.
 You can use Google’s URL builder to build your own UTM tag:

 Utm tags – our take home message